amd/ZenDNN-pytorch-plugin/README.md

 ### 2.2.1.
 Preparing third party repositories

-Build setup downloads the ZenDNN, AOCL BLIS and FBGEMM repos into `third_party` folder.
-It can alternatively use local copies of ZenDNN, AOCL BLIS and FBGEMM.
+Build setup downloads the ZenDNN, AOCL BLIS , FBGEMM and LIBXSMM repos into `third_party` folder.
+It can alternatively use local copies of ZenDNN, AOCL BLIS , FBGEMM and LIBXSMM.
 This is very useful for day to day development scenarios, where developer may be interested in using recent version of repositories.
-Build setup will switch between local and remote copies of ZenDNN, AOCL BLIS and FBGEMM with environmental variables `ZENTORCH_USE_LOCAL_ZENDNN` , `ZENTORCH_USE_LOCAL_BLIS` and `ZENTORCH_USE_LOCAL_FBGEMM` respectively.
-To use local copies of ZenDNN , AOCL BLIS or FBGEMM, set `ZENTORCH_USE_LOCAL_ZENDNN` , `ZENTORCH_USE_LOCAL_BLIS` or `ZENTORCH_USE_LOCAL_FBGEMM` to 1 respectively.
+Build setup will switch between local and remote copies of ZenDNN, AOCL BLIS , FBGEMM and LIBXSMM with environmental variables `ZENTORCH_USE_LOCAL_ZENDNN` , `ZENTORCH_USE_LOCAL_BLIS` , `ZENTORCH_USE_LOCAL_FBGEMM` and `ZENTORCH_USE_LOCAL_LIBXSMM` respectively.
+To use local copies of ZenDNN , AOCL BLIS , FBGEMM or LIBXSMM, set `ZENTORCH_USE_LOCAL_ZENDNN` , `ZENTORCH_USE_LOCAL_BLIS` , `ZENTORCH_USE_LOCAL_FBGEMM` `ZENTORCH_USE_LOCAL_LIBXSMM` to 1 respectively.
 The source repositories should be downloaded/cloned in the directory where `ZenDNN_PyTorch_Plugin` is cloned for local setting.
 Folder structure may look like below.

 ```
 <parent folder>